A Little About Myself

 Another thing I really like is singing Barbershop, which is a very unique style of sung music that has a sort of old-time-y/ragtime/jazzy sound to it.
 Apparently this singing style came about in actual barbershops (hence the name) in the late 19th and early 20th century, when they were major hubs of social interaction.
 There are usually four parts, Lead, Tenor, Baritone, and Bass (I sing Baritone).
 Lead of course sings the main melody, while Tenor and Bass respectively sing a counter-melody above and below it.
 Baritone however goes all over the place, singing whatever musical phrases are needed to form all the unique barbershop-ey chords and keep the piece moving.
 You can find a local Barbershop chorus at the Barbershop Harmony Society’s website, and some examples of barbershop singing on their Youtube channel.

 And last but not least we have computing.
-I've been tinkering with Linux since late 2014 when I was introduced by a friend to Ubuntu, which I initially hated but my brother told me about Linux Mint which is the same thing but with a traditional UI.
-Nowadays I use Manjaro Linux (yeah yeah non-vanilla Arch=cringe whatever) with the bspwm tiling window manager.
+I’ve been tinkering with Linux since late 2014 when I was introduced by a friend to Ubuntu, which I initially hated but my brother told me about Linux Mint which is the same thing but with a traditional UI.
+Nowadays I use Artix Linux with runit and the bspwm tiling window manager.
 I really love trying out new software, breaking I mean uh experimenting with existing software in new and interesting ways, and just seeing what I can do with all the little parts a UNIX-like system provides to form a complicated but powerful whole.
-Something that's also really cool is the demoscene; no I've never made a demo, and I don't fully understand their wizardry but you owe it to yourself to at least watch fermi paradox by Mercury and witness in awe what these mad lads can fit into a 64KB executable.
-And while my budget doesn't permit me to buy any just yet, poring over all the info I can find on older machines and the history of computing is something I could do for ages.
+Something that’s also really cool is the demoscene; no I’ve never made a demo, and I don’t fully understand their wizardry but you owe it to yourself to at least watch fermi paradox by Mercury and witness in awe what these mad lads can fit into a 64KB executable.
+And while my budget doesn’t permit me to buy any just yet, poring over all the info I can find on older machines and the history of computing is something I could do for ages.